ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 To speed up the performance of the non-linear optimization procedure, the Jacobian of the free water elimination DTI model was analytically derived and incorporated in the non-linear procedure (for details of the Jacobian derivation see supplementary_notebook_3.ipynb).
 Due to increased mathematical complexity, our analytical Jacobian derivation is not compatible with the Cholesky decomposition.
 This variable transformation is therefore not used by default.

-**Implementation dependencies.** In addition to the dependency on Scipy, both free water elimination fitting procedures require modules from Dipy [@Garyfallidis2014-zo],which contain implementations of  standard diffusion tensor fitting functions.
-An installation of , Dipy is therefore required, before the fwDTI fitting procedures proposed here can be used.
+**Implementation dependencies.** In addition to the dependency on Scipy, both free water elimination fitting procedures require modules from Dipy [@Garyfallidis2014-zo], which contain implementations of  standard diffusion tensor fitting functions.
+An installation of Dipy is therefore required, before the fwDTI fitting procedures proposed here can be used.
 To install Dipy please follow the steps described in
 [dipy's website](http://nipy.org/dipy/installation.html), or follow the instructions in the README file of the code provided with this paper.
 In addition to Dipy's modules, the implemented procedures also require the [NumPy](http://www.numpy.org/) Python package, which is also a dependency of both Scipy and Dipy.